 “He, and particularly his younger protégés Oskar Kokoschka and Egon Schiele, turned the artist’s view inward — away from the three-dimensional outside world and toward the multidimensional inner self and the unconscious mind.”

-A bio from Modernbook Gallery describes how artist Maggie Taylor works:
+A profile described how artist Maggie Taylor works:

 “Using 19th century tin-types, photographs, and images, she scanned them on a flatbed scanner.
 She then combines them with some other images that she photographed, acquired, or other objects that she scanned.
 These images are then composed, combined, and colorized by using the Adobe Photoshop program.
 In a typical image composed by Taylor, there can be as many as 40-60+ layers.